The-Kirby-Institute/NLP_Ascend_workshop/README.md

-# NLP_Ascend_workshop
-Natural Language Processing to identify substances related to overdose deaths: An R-tidymodels workshop
+# Natural Language Processing to identify substances related to overdose deaths: An R-tidymodels workshop

 This will be an interactive workshop introducing a natural language processing / machine learning workflow using R. We will specifically use the tidymodels framework for the analyses.
 We will be analyzing text data from medical examiners across the United States.
 We will develop a model to classify overdose deaths by type of substance involved.